prashanthsriram-s/google-search-from-terminal/README.md

 <b> Some Notes: </b>
  1. Usage of "" in arguments is unnecessary since the script concatenates all the arguments into one string and then calls google-chrome with a search for the concatenated string.
- 2. Many Desktop Environments provide Alt+F2 combination to bring up a mini terminal to launch apps.
+ 2. Many Desktop Environments provide Alt+F2 combination to bring up a prompt to enter command to launch apps.
 You can use it to make new google searches.
 Example:
-    1. Alt+F2
+    1. Alt+F2 (or Alt+Fn+F2 if applicable)
     2. google Hello there